clydewu117/CSE_3901/project_1/README.md

 ### Function Directory

-    **card.rb**:
+    card.rb:

             show_card: display four features of a card

-    **deck.rb**:
+    deck.rb:

             draw_cards: draw a given number of cards from deck

             size: return the size of the deck

-    **board.rb**:
+    board.rb:

             fill_board: draw cards to fill the board, or draw cards when no sets on board

             show_board: display all cards on board

             has_set?: return if there is set on board

             valid_set?: return if the given combination of cards forms a set

             all_same_or_different?: return if the feature of the three cards are all the same or different

             get_cards: return an array of cards by indices

             remove_cards: remove cards from board by indices

-    **player.rb**:
+    player.rb:

             to_s: return a string of the player's name

             score_up: add one to the player's score

-    **player_creator.rb**:
+    player_creator.rb:

             get_players: create two players

-    **game.rb**:
+    game.rb:

             add_players: add two players into the game

             end_game?: check if the game should be ended

             start: start the game